madhatter215/IoT-Temperature-Monitoring/README.md

 This is a project I took on to help my group monitor temperature in the labs.
 We had a cooling problem where over the weekend the AC unit failed and the lab temperature got to over 100F degrees!
 I thought it would be beneficial to the group so I devided to come up with a quick solution on my own time.
 The feedback I revceived was good.

-Look at the two *.png files to see what the webpage looks like in graph form of the data.
+I've uploaded a PowerPoint with a few slides to describe this project and attached two *.png pictures to show what the webpage looks like in graph form of the data.

 Simple Explanation: